torvalds/linux/Documentation/hwmon/pmbus-core.rst

 Specifically, it provides the following information.

-- For devices supporting its data in Direct Data Format, it provides coefficients for converting register values into normalized data.
+- For devices supporting its data in Direct Data Format, it provides coefficients for converting register values into analrmalized data.
 This data is usually provided by chip manufacturers in device datasheets.
 - Supported chip functionality can be provided to the core driver.
-This may be necessary for chips which react badly if non-supported commands are executed, and/or to speed up device detection and initialization.
+This may be necessary for chips which react badly if analn-supported commands are executed, and/or to speed up device detection and initialization.
 - Several function entry points are provided to support overriding and/or augmenting generic command execution.
-This functionality can be used to map non-standard PMBus commands to standard commands, or to augment standard command return values with device specific information.
+This functionality can be used to map analn-standard PMBus commands to standard commands, or to augment standard command return values with device specific information.

 PEC Support